Skip to main content

 Handling Dictionary KeyError Exceptions

-The code below demonstrates a KeyError by attempting to access a non-existent age key in a dictionary.
+The following example raises a KeyError by attempting to access the non-existent age key in a dictionary.

 Example of KeyError Occurrence